babylonhealth/ios-playbook/Cookbook/Technical-Documents/NewHiresCheckList.md

 ## What's next?

-1. Refer to the [Fastlane Match](https://github.com/Babylonpartners/ios-playbook/blob/master/Cookbook/Technical-Documents/FastlaneMatch.md) document for certificates and provisioning profiles related concerns.
+1. Refer to the [Fastlane Match](FastlaneMatch.md#day-to-day-development) document if you want to run the app on your own iOS devices.

 1. It can be useful to create a command line alias for `pod` to `bundle exec pod` so that you are guaranteed to always be running the correct version of Cocoapods.